vincentzhang/qsigma/README.md

 ## For now, it gathers all the original code for the reinforcement learning project in the course CMPUT609.
 **Team members: Vincent (Zichen) Zhang, Kristopher De Asis.**

 ├── README.md     : this file
+├── trading-sampling-taking_KrisAsis_and_VincentZhang.pdf: Report
 ├── MDPy.py       : base module for MDP
 ├── agent.py      : base module for agent
 ├── Qsigma.py     : module for Q(sigma) agent